junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor considers for a beat, "Sounds about right."

 Dean's still staring at Cas, "Aliens.
-You know aliens exist and you never thought to tell me?"
+You know aliens are real and you never thought to tell me?"

 Cas stares back, "You never asked."